gh0stintheshe11/SteerNet/README.md

 python data_prep_v2.py
 ```
 > [!NOTE]
-> If you wnat to explore the frame rate vs model accuracy experiment as we did in the report, you can change the diresred frame rate in the script.
+> If you want to explore the frame rate vs model accuracy experiment as we did in the report, you can change the diresred frame rate in the [data_prep_v2.py](data_prep_v2.py) script.

 ### Model Building/Training/Evaluation